3 things you don't know about Izwan Mahbud

 But of course, I’d like to have my own family at some stage.

 2. I used to play basketball and sepak takraw

 With sepak takraw I wasn’t very good, but I was in the best three teams at school.
 I was playing both sepak takraw and football at one stage but ended up giving up the former to focus on football.

 Basketball was more casual.
 I watch a lot of basketball, usually the NBA Finals.

-The Finals series last year were great, Golden State winning against LeBron James and the Cleveland Cavaliers.
+The Finals series in 2015 were great, Golden State winning against LeBron James and the Cleveland Cavaliers.
 Steph Curry is a great player.

 3. I didn’t use to enjoy training!